tocco/tocco-docs/framework/architecture/hibernate/entity-persister.rst

 The :java-hibernate:`EntityPersister <org/hibernate/persister/entity/EntityPersister>` interface contains information how to map an entity to the database table.
 There is one instance per mapped class.
-We extend Hibernate's default implementations to achieve some custom behaviour (:abbr:`CustomEntityPersister (ch.tocco.nice2.persist.hibernate.CustomEntityPersister)`).
+We extend Hibernate's default implementations to achieve some custom behaviour (:nice:`CustomEntityPersister <ch/tocco/nice2/persist/hibernate/CustomEntityPersister>`).

 Lazy initialization of UniqueEntityLoader cache
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^